Edge-decompositions of $O(m)$-edge-connected graphs into isomorphic copies of a fixed tree of size $m$: Introduction

-For stars, Thomassen (2012) formulated a quartic upper bound on $k_T$, and next Lov{\'a}sz, Thomassen, Wu, and Zhang (2013)\cite{Lovasz-Thomassen-Wu-Zhang-2013} refined his result by pushing the upper bound down to a linear bound.
-For paths, Botler, Mota, Oshiro, and Wakabayashi (2017)~\cite{Botler-Mota-Oshiro-Wakabayashi-2017} presented a quartic upper bound on $k_T$, and Bensmail, Harutyunyan, Le, and Thomass\'e (2018) \cite{Bensmail-Harutyunyan-Le-Thomasse-2019} reduced their upper bound to a constant number in graphs with sufficiently large minimum degree.
-Finally, ~Klimo\v{s}ov\'{a} and Thomass\'e (2019)~\cite{Klimova-Thomasse-P3} improved their results to the following sharp version. \begin{thm}{\rm (\cite{Klimova-Thomasse-P3})} {For every path $P$, there exists a positive integer $l_P$ such that every $3$-edge-connected simple graph of size divisible by $|E(P)|$ with minimum degree at least $l_P$ has a $P$-edge-decomposition. }\end{thm}
+For paths, Botler, Mota, Oshiro, and Wakabayashi (2017)~\cite{Botler-Mota-Oshiro-Wakabayashi-2017} presented a quartic upper bound on $k_T$ in bipartite graphs.
+Next, Bensmail, Harutyunyan, Le, and Thomass\'e (2018) \cite{Bensmail-Harutyunyan-Le-Thomasse-2019} showed that dependence on edge-connectivity is not inherently necessary by reducing the upper bound to the constant number $24$ in graphs with sufficiently large minimum degrees.
+Finally, ~Klimo\v{s}ov\'{a} and Thomass\'e (2019)~\cite{Klimova-Thomasse-P3} improved their result to the following sharp version. \begin{thm}{\rm (\cite{Klimova-Thomasse-P3})} {For every path $P$, there exists a positive integer $l_P$ such that every $3$-edge-connected simple graph of size divisible by $|E(P)|$ with minimum degree at least $l_P$ has a $P$-edge-decomposition. }\end{thm}

-In this paper, we push down the needed edge-connectivity in Theorem~\ref{intro:thm:proving-conjecture} to a quadratic bound in graph with large minimum degree as mentioned in the abstract.
-Our proof is based on the following theorem which gives a sufficient condition for the existence of $T$-edge-decompositions.
-This result can easily be proved by a combination of Theorem~7 in~\cite{Bensmail-Harutyunyan-Le-Merker-Thomasse-2017} and the proof of Theorem 3.4 in \cite{Merker-2017}. \begin{thm}{\rm (\cite{Bensmail-Harutyunyan-Le-Merker-Thomasse-2017,Merker-2017})} {Let $T$ be a tree with size $m$ and let $ m_1,\ldots,m_{b}$ be the degrees of the non-leaf vertices of one partite set of $T$ in which $m-\sum_{1\le i\le b}m_i>0$.
-Let $G$ be a bipartite graph $G$ with bipartition $(X,Y)$ in which each vertex in $X$ has degree divisible by $m$.
-Then $G$ admits a $T$-edge-decomposition, if it can be decomposed into $b+1$ factors $G_0, \ldots, G_{b}$ with minimum degrees at least $m 10^{50m}$ satisfying the following properties: \begin{enumerate}{ \item [$\bullet$] For each $v\in X$, $d_{G_i}(v)=\frac{m_i}{m}d_G(v)$, when $i\in\{1,\ldots, b\}$. \item [$\bullet$] For each $v\in Y$, $d_{G_i}(v)$ is divisible by $m_i$, when $i\in\{1,\ldots, b\}$. }\end{enumerate} }\end{thm}
+In this paper, we improve Theorem~\ref{intro:thm:proving-conjecture} by reducing the upper bound on the necessary edge-connectivity to a linear bound and reducing the upper bound on the necessary minimum degree to an exponential bound.
+In particular, we show that the minimum degree condition can be dropped for graphs $G$ with girth greater than the diameter of $T$. \begin{thm} {Every $O(m)$-edge-connected simple graph $G$ of size divisible by $m$ with minimum degree at least $2^{O(m)}$ has an edge-decomposition into isomorphic copies of $T$.
+In particular, the minimum degree condition can be dropped for graphs $G$ with girth greater than the diameter of $T$ }\end{thm}

+This is also an improvement of a result due to Merker (2017)~\cite[Theorem 6.2]{Merker-2017} who provided an implicit factorial upper bound of $8m^{2m+3}+8f (m, 0) +12m$ on the necessary edge-connectivity for graphs $G$ with girth greater than the diameter of $T$.